vislabwwy/vislabwwy.github.io/_pages/about.md

 - Physiological recording of retinal neuronal activity through microscopy can provide wider observation fields and thus many novel insights.
 3. **Efficient bio-image processing**
 - Above researching techniques development promote data (image here) production, efficient processing pipelines are essential to converting images to knowledge (I2K).
-- Image processing itself is a branch of computational **vision** research.
+- I'd rather to take image processing as the "retina" of computational vision, which deals with raw data for later better understanding.